Improper Revenue Recognition

 The SEC Whistleblower Program also protects the confidentiality of whistleblowers and does not disclose information that might directly or indirectly reveal a whistleblower’s identity.
 Moreover, whistleblowers can submit an anonymous tip to the SEC if represented by an attorney.
 Importantly, even compliance personnel, auditors (external and internal), accountants, officers and directors may be eligible to receive awards under the program.
 Click below to hear an SEC whistleblower lawyer’s tips for SEC whistleblowers:

 SEC Whistleblower Awards

-Since 2011, the SEC has paid more than $376 million to whistleblowers.
+Since 2011, the SEC has paid more than $400 million in awards to whistleblowers.
 In fact, one tip about accounting violations that improperly inflated revenue by $80 million has already resulted in a $22 million SEC award.
 The largest SEC whistleblower awards to date are:

 - $50 million;

 According to the SEC Office of the Whistleblower’s 2018 Annual Report, tips from whistleblowers have lead the SEC to successful enforcements actions resulting in nearly $2 billion in financial remedies, including more than $901 million in disgorgement of ill-gotten gains and interest, of which approximately $452 million has been, or is scheduled to be, returned to harmed investors.

 For more information about whistleblower rewards and bounties, contact the SEC whistleblower lawyers at Zuckerman Law at 202-262-8959.
 To learn more about the SEC Whistleblower Program, download the eBook SEC Whistleblower Program: Tips from SEC Whistleblower Attorneys to Maximize an SEC Whistleblower Award.